How to Trim Brisket: A Complete Guide (with Pictures!)

 2.2 Hump Flat

-If you have a smaller smoker – like me – this spot is a great place to make the brisket smaller.
-You can round as much as you need to make your brisket fit your smoker.
+If you have a smaller smoker – like me – this is an easy way to make the brisket smaller and ensure the flat is an even thickness.

 3. Flat Fat

-Often, most folks will recommend 1/4 – 1/2 inch thick in their flat fat cap; I typically stick with 1/4 inch.
+Often, most folks will recommend 1/4 – 1/2″ thick in their flat fat cap; I typically stick with 1/4 inch-ish.

 In the flat fat you can make peak cuts to see where you’re at so you can avoid scalp issues.